gpxl/gerlandopiro.com/_posts/2015-07-28-one-small-step.md

 external-url: ""
 image: 'command-print.jpg'
 ---
 > I&#39;m participating in Gumroad&#39;s Small Product Lab, a challenge to develop and launch a product in 10 days.
 I&#39;m going to be launching a t-shirt brand!
-[You can see the launch shirt here!](https://gumroad.com/l/cmdlaunch)
+[You can purchase the launch shirt here!](https://gumroad.com/l/cmdlaunch)

 I took a small step today.
 A few days ago I signed up for [Gumroad&#39;s Small Product Lab](https://gumroad.com/smallproductlab), a challenge in which participants launch a product in the span of 10 days.
 Today was the first day of the challenge and the goal was to figure out &quot;What&#39;s your product?&quot; and to announce it to the Product Lab&rsquo;s community.
 This was easy for me in one sense in that I already knew what I wanted to do (screenprint shirts).
 It was also extremely difficult in that most of the community seemed to be focused on digital info-products and ebooks tailored to helping other people reach their goals, while my product is physical as well as being my first creative endeavor in over 15 years.